Winnipeg Youth Wind Ensemble

 What kind of commitment does WYWE require of its musicians?

 Musicians are responsible for learning their music prior to rehearsals, which requires individual practice and listening outside of rehearsal time.
-Rehearsals are 2 hours per week, and the 3 concert days will involve at least a 30 minute dress rehearsal plus the length of the concert.
+Rehearsals are 2 hours per week, and the 3 concerts will involve at least a 30 minute dress rehearsal plus the length of the concert.
 Musicians should plan to arrive in the rehearsal room at least 10 minutes prior to the start time to allow for room and instrument set up and a brief warm up.
 Musicians are expected to be in their chairs ready to start exactly on time at all rehearsals and performances.

 Is there a time commitment for families of WYWE musicians?